Delnegend/khplayer/README-en.md

   - After hitting `Complete`, there'll be 2 button
     - `Create new` for, well, create a new one.
       - Hit `Download JSON file`, upload to cloud, get direct link ([1](#direct-link-tips)).
       - Hit `Copy` and paste into a desired position in your webpage.
-Edit `path` if necessary.
+Edit `data` attribute if necessary.
     - `Existed` if you want to add data into an existed json file:
       - Hit `copy` and paste into a desired position in the json file.<br>